Marion Rose

 Why I don’t say or write the terms ’emotional regulation,’ ‘co-regulation’ or ‘dysregulation.’

-I am writing this article from the Marion Method perspective, rather than as an Aware Parenting Instructor.
+I am writing this article from the Marion Method perspective, rather than as an Aware Parenting instructor.

 As a preface, if you really resonate with the word ‘regulation’ to refer to emotions or feelings, I support and value your experience and choice.
 Each of us has a different history and background, and how we feel in our bodies when we say a particular word can widely differ between people.
 I value deep acceptance for each person’s perspective and respect for each person’s choices.